Drug information provided by: IBM Micromedex

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control during treatment with this medicine and for at least 14 days after the last dose to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine can cause changes in the heart rhythm, such as a condition called QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Tell your doctor right away if you have fast, pounding, or irregular heartbeats.
+Tell your doctor right away if you or your child have a fast, pounding, or irregular heartbeat.
 Your doctor will check your heartbeat with an ECG test (electrocardiogram) before, during, and 7 days after starting treatment with nilotinib.

-This medicine may cause heart or blood vessel problems, such as decreased blood flow to the legs, heart, or brain.
-Check with your doctor right away if you have chest pain or discomfort, numbness or weakness, change in the color of the legs, leg pain, or problems with walking or speaking.
+This medicine may cause heart or blood vessel problems, such as a decreased blood flow to the legs, heart, or brain.
+Check with your doctor right away if you or your child have chest pain or discomfort, numbness or weakness, change in the color of the legs, leg pain, or problems with walking or speaking.

 Nilotinib can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 If you can, avoid people with infections.
 Check with your doctor right away if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.